-AVORE convenes twice a year.
-A guest speaker presents a new surgical device, procedure or diagnostic tool for at least one of the meeting sessions.
-Some of these meetings are followed by hands-on lab experience.
+AVORE convenes for three days twice a year.
+The typical meeting will host a guest speaker presenting a new surgical device, procedure or diagnostic tool for at least one of the sessions.
+The meeting agenda includes attendee presentations and may be followed by hands-on lab experience.

 The number of participants is limited allowing us to maintain the interactive nature of these meetings.
 Therefore, pre-registration is required.